-- To reduce the harm that illegal drugs and excessive alcohol consumption causes to students, the Group and to society - To prevent students becoming problematic drug or alcohol users - To ensure that students who might develop drug or alcoholic drink problems are identified early and receive support before the problems escalate - To encourage students to seek advice and help if they have any drug-related issues - To ensure that no student is under the influence of alcohol or illegal drugs - To prevent illegal drugs from entering any college premises.
+- To reduce the harm that illegal drugs and excessive alcohol consumption causes to students, the College and to society - To prevent students becoming problematic drug or alcohol users - To ensure that students who might develop drug or alcoholic drink problems are identified early and receive support before the problems escalate - To encourage students to seek advice and help if they have any drug-related issues - To ensure that no student is under the influence of alcohol or illegal drugs or over the counter and prescription medication. - To prevent illegal drugs and alcohol from entering any college premises.

-The Policy should be read in conjunction with the Student Behaviour policy, Code of Conduct, Safeguarding and Fitness to Study policies.
+The Policy should be read in conjunction with the Student Behaviour Policy, Student Code of Conduct, Safeguarding Children & Vulnerable Adults Policy, and Fitness to Study policy.